maverick9000/maverick9000.github.io/pages/about.md

 # About

-Let's touch base and synergize
+I'm Maverick Stoklosa.
+I know a little bit about DevOps.
+Let's touch base and synergize.